robseb/rsyocto/doc/guides/7_customVersions.md

     <br>

 11. **Generation of the bootable image file with custom configuration**

+    **Please, use my [**Build your own custom Linux Distro for Intel SoC-FPGAs** with the Yocto Project](9_customYoctoVersions.md) guide to show you can use my Python build system with custom Yocto Project designs and how you can generate a *Linux Device Tree*.**

     In connection the Python script will use the [*LinuxBootImageFileGenerator*](https://github.com/robseb/LinuxBootImageFileGenerator) to build the finale bootable image file.
     The file will be located inside the "*socfpgaPlatformGenerator*" folder.
-    This image file can be distributed and flashed to a bootable SD-Card as shown in the first Guide
+    This image file can be distributed and flashed to a bootable SD-Card as shown in the first Guide.

 <br>
 <br>

 ___
 [back](6_newFPGAconf.md)

 [Back to the startpage](https://github.com/robseb/rsyocto)